obook/TeXify-Plickers/README.md

 ### Use the native FireFox Add-on (Desktop & Mobile)

 * install [FireFox Addon](https://github.com/obook/TeXify-Plickers/blob/master/texifyplickers.xpi?raw=true).
-For mobile, you need to uninstall previous version and turn off xpinstall.signatures.required in about:config
+You need to uninstall previous version and turn off xpinstall.signatures.required in about:config.

 ### Use a user script (FireFox & Google Chrome Desktop)